BSc Medical Biosciences: Virtual Open Day

 Hear more from our students in these videos

-Second year BMB student Luicia Friscioni talks about her experience on the course.
+Third year BMB student Lucia Friscioni talks about her experience on the course.

 An Introduction to BSc Medical Biosciences